Michael Andreas Klatt

 - Oct 2011 Ohm Prize of the University of Erlangen-Nürnberg

-for an outstanding diploma thesis in 2010/2011 - Sep 2008 – Dec 2010 Fellow of the German Academic Scholarship Foundation (Studienstiftung)
+- Sep 2008 – Dec 2010 Fellow of the German Academic Scholarship Foundation (Studienstiftung)

 - Apr 2008 – Feb 2016 Scholar of the Elite Graduate Program of the State of Bavaria “Physics with Integrated Doctorate Program”